Heechan-Moon/CODA/README.md

 ## (Additional Contents)
-- We provide a code implemented with C++ for obtaining traid census.
+- We provide a code implemented with C++ for obtaining triad census.
 - command "bash triad/run.sh".